rnr1721/le7-menu-builder/README.md

 - Customize menu rendering by providing your own rendering engine or using the default one.
 - Support for caching to improve performance when rendering menus.
 - Easily import and export menu items from an external data source.
+- Add 'variables' to links URLs that will be replaced with some text (templates)

 The Menu Manager class is designed to be simple to use and extend.
 It uses an array-based data structure to represent menus and provides